-Automotive Grade LPG, commonly known as Auto LPG, is a refined gaseous automotive fuel composed mainly of propane (C₃H₈) and butane (C₄H₁₀).
+Automotive Grade LPG, commonly known as Auto-Gas or Auto LPG, is a refined gaseous automotive fuel composed mainly of propane (C₃H₈) and butane (C₄H₁₀).
 It is produced during crude oil refining and natural gas processing, then further purified and blended to meet automotive-specific fuel standards.

 Auto LPG is used in factory-fitted LPG vehicles and retrofitted petrol engines, offering a cleaner, quieter, and more economical alternative to petrol and diesel while maintaining reliable engine performance.